MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

 The yield of oats from a split-plot field trial using three varieties and four levels of nitrogen content.
 The experiment was laid out in 6 blocks of 3 main plots, each split into 4 sub-plots.
 The varieties were applied to the main plots and the nitrogen treatments to the sub-plots.

 The original blocks come from an infinite number of possible blocks so blocks should be a random effect.
 If you like, blocks are sampled from an infinite population.

 ~~~
-p <- ggplot(data = oats, aes(N, Y)) + geom_point()
+ggplot(data = oats, aes(N, Y)) +
+    geom_point() +
-p + facet_grid(B ~ V)+theme_bw()
+    facet_grid(B ~ V)
 ~~~
 {: .language-r}

 <img src="../fig/rmd-plot_oats-1.png" title="plot of chunk plot_oats" alt="plot of chunk plot_oats" width="612" style="display: block; margin: auto;" />

-This is an example of a trellis graphic but when using ggplot you need to use facet_grid to get it.
+This is an example of a trellis graphic but when using `ggplot` you need to use `facet_grid` to get it.
 We have plotted Yield versus Nitrogen paneled by Block (rows) and Variety (columns).
 Always good, when possible, to obtain a visualisation of your data.

 More nitrogen higher the yield.

-**Random effects**
+#### Random effects

 If we can assume that a factor with $n$ levels comes from a probability distribution we have a random effect.
 So blocks are a random effect because they come from a factor with an infinite number of levels.
 The blocks can be put anywhere in the area under consideration.

-**Mixed Effects Models**
+#### Mixed Effects Models

 Fixed **and** random effects